BENEFITS OF FTL FREIGHT SHIPPING (SPOILER ALERT: YOU GET THE WHOLE TRUCK!)

 There’s Flexibility With Full Truckload Freight

 Not all products are built alike.
 Truckload freight shipping is the perfect option if you need to ship items that are oddly shaped, large or won’t necessarily fit on a pallet.
 Did we mention you get the whole truck?
 Yep, that makes it easy to ship products of all shapes and sizes.

 FTL is your only option if you are shipping products that are wider or longer than normal — otherwise known as oversized loads.
 Working with a third-party logistics company allows you to source carriers so you can select one that is equipped to transport such items.

 You have equipment options

-With FTL shipping, you aren't tied to one trailer type.
-In fact, depending upon your shipment, you can choose from refrigerated trucks, flatbeds (standard, step-deck, Contegosa and more), intermodal and dry van depending upon your needs.
+With FTL shipping, you aren’t tied to one trailer type.
+In fact, depending upon your shipment, you can choose from refrigerated trucks, flatbeds (standard, step-deck, Contegosa and more), intermodal, multimodal (see the difference) and dry van depending upon your needs.
 If you need multiple types of equipment, a 3PL can help source those for you.
 This sidesteps the need for you to contact and work with multiple FTL carriers to deliver your products.
 You can also source team-driver and drop-trailer options when necessary!

 Full Truckload Shipping = Efficiency

 FTL is perfect for those times when a shipment needs to get somewhere as soon as possible.
 Because the truck is dedicated to your freight, even if you don’t fill it, there will be no stops along the way to its destination.